geonetwork/doc/en/user-guide/workflow/batchupdate-xsl.rst

 process for a standard check the ``<datadirectory>/config/schemaPlugins/<schemaId>/process`` folder.

 The ``process`` folder contains a set of XSLT.
 The name of the XSLT file without extension is used to trigger the process.
-For example, if using ``md.processing.batch?process=my-custom-process``, the process XSLT MUST be nammed
+For example, if using ``md.processing.batch?process=my-custom-process``, the process XSLT MUST be named
 ``my-custom-process.xsl``.